iliran11/facebook-login-redux-react/README.md

 ## Active Development
 This respository is currently undergoing  development.
-I welcome any kind of contributions/requests/questions. possible methods to contact me:
+I welcome any kind of contributions/requests/questions/general feedback. possible methods to contact me:

 1. open an issue